mlavin/django-hilbert/docs/middleware.rst

 Together these middleware provides a good amount of flexibility in defining views/urls which require SSL.
 See also :ref:`SSLUserMiddleware`.

+.. versionadded:: 0.4

+You can optionally redirect requests off of SSL by enabling :ref:`SSL_WHITELIST`.
+When enabled any HTTPS request which does not pass the `SSL` kwarg, use the :ref:`secure` decorator or match one of :ref:`SSL_PATTERNS` will be redirected back to HTTP.
+Additional middlware can also mark the request with `keep_secure` to keep the request from being redirected.

 .. _SSLUserMiddleware: